 Click Add element > Chart > Metric.

-By default, the element is connected to the demo data, which enables you to experiment with the element before you connect it to your own data source.
+By default, the element is connected to the demo data, which enables you to experiment with the element before you connect it to your own.

-To connect the element to your own data source, make sure that the element is selected, click Data > Demo data > Elasticsearch SQL.
+To connect the element to your own data, make sure the element is selected, then click Data > Demo data > Elasticsearch SQL.

 SELECT sum(taxless_total_price) AS sum_total_price FROM "kibana_sample_data_ecommerce"